Academy Fantasia: Overview

 Created by cable TV provider TrueVisions, formerly known as United Broadcasting Corporation (UBC), Academy Fantasia is a franchise of La Academia, a popular reality TV show from Mexico.
 The contestants are selected through nationwide auditions, as well as through online audition clips.
 The live auditions take place in major cities in every part of Thailand to search for those who dream about becoming superstars.
 Four judges will eliminate thousands of people down to top 100 then last twelve or more finalists into the Academy House for study.

 The contestants live in the same house with hundreds of hidden cameras.
 Audiences can watch them 24 hours live on TV and online.
 Each week the contestants are assigned individual songs and sometimes group songs to perform on stage every Saturday until the last week of the show.
 The contestants attend voice class, dance class, and acting class to practice the songs that they perform.

 The audiences can vote for their favorite contestants through cell phones and land phones.
 The show usually airs 24 hours on True Reality Channel and the concerts will be broadcast live on True Inside Channel and True Music Channel under True Visions network, while on national television, the weekly concerts will be broadcast on ModernNine TV (public channel 9) (seasons 3-10), and later on True 4U (seasons 11-12), every Saturday night.

 After each performance the commentators will evaluate the performance.
-At the end of the concert, the contestant(s) who received the lowest percentage of audience votes will have to leave the show, unless there is a special rules or "surprise" occure, such as the Immunity Doll.
+At the end of the concert, the contestant(s) who received the lowest percentage of audience votes will have to leave the show, unless there is a special rules or "surprise" occurs, such as the Immunity Doll.

-The winners of the first five seasons were all male and was the first female in the season 6, while as of 2015, there are nine male winners and three female winners.
-The winners and the runners-up will automatically receive record deals with True Fantasia record label.
-After the end of each season, there is a nationwide concert tour starring the top 12 finalists.
+The winners of the first five seasons were all male and was the first female in the season 6, while as of 2026, there are nine male winners and four female winners.
+The 12 finalists from the first twelve seasons will automatically receive record deals with True Fantasia record label, while the 12 finalists from season 13 onwards will receive record deals with Ennead record label.
+From seasons 1-9, after the end of each season, there is a nationwide concert tour starring the top 12 finalists.